ms/buildtogether.tech/git-team/index.md

 There are lots of guides online for doing code reviews, most of them based on their authors' personal experience.
 A notable exception is the [SmartBear guide][smartbear-code-review], which draws on a large study of code review in industry.
-The rules below present some of their findings with modifications for students' situations.
+The <span i="code review!procedure">rules below</span> present some of their findings with modifications for students' situations.

 Have the instructor do a demonstration review.
 :   Even if you have done code reviews before, you may not know what's expected